All Episodes

 I don't know what Obama does.

-Thanks, reads or um.
+Thanks, Reeds, or whatever.

 Why does Obama appear so concerned with what the Iranians think of him and think of us?

-Why does Obama consider himself subordinate to the Iranians instead of more powerful than larger than bigger than?
+Why does Obama consider himself subordinate to the Iranians instead of more powerful than, larger than, bigger than?

 But contrast the way Obama deals with Republicans domestically and Fox News.